-So, for example, someone may need major roof repair but cannot afford it, we will step in to make sure the roof is fixed.
+So, for example, someone may need a major plumbing repair but cannot afford it, we have expert plumbers that will step in to make sure it is fixed.
 We also help with other major high-end cost expenditures to keep the house safe and standing.

 The recipient must meet certain income standards to receive these services.

 For first-time home buyers we have what is called a down payment and rehab grant.
 You get a certain amount of down payment based upon the buyer’s income level.
 Once the home is purchased, we as an agency come in to make sure the house meets housing quality standards and assist with needed repairs if needed.

 Q: Do these kinds of problems you mentioned —homes that are decaying structurally, high levels of mold and or lead paint dust — happen just in our area or is this much more widespread?

 A: We are not an anomaly here in Oneida County.
 In fact, we see these kinds of problems in homes in small cities all across the United States.

 Q: How do your services affect the well-being and health of your clientele?

 A: So, for first time home buyers, who wouldn’t want to come home to a place that they actually owned?
 Having a safe, secure, and healthy home is so important to the overall health of anyone.
 For existing homeowners, for example, we are doing radon testing; we are testing for lead paint [dust] so we can then implement Lifetime Radon Solutions.
 By offering these services and remedies we are making the occupants much healthier.